Irresistible Turkey Chili

 Not a mushroom fan?
 Don’t worry, we cut them really, really small and use them to add depth and a savory taste.
 We’ve done this before, in fact mushrooms are the secret ingredient to our Turkey Meatloaf.
 People love it!

 Once the onions and mushrooms are tender and gently browned, we add lean ground turkey and cook, gently breaking the meat apart with a spoon until crumbly and golden brown.

 One of the best things about this chili — if not most chili recipes — is that it gets better and better over time.
-As much as we love cooking and would love to say we make dinner every night, we just don’t.
-Having a big pot of chili in the fridge ready for us is a welcomed sight.

 What is ancho chili powder?

 We love Ancho chili powder (ground dried ground ancho peppers).
 Generic “chili powder” is usually a blend of ground chilies and other spices.

 Ancho chili powder is on the milder, sweet side.
 It’s incredibly rich in flavor and works beautifully in this chili, dusted onto meats or tossed with vegetables and roasted.
 There are a variety of options for buying.
 For this recipe, we used ancho chili powder from McCormick, which we found in our local grocery store.